bog1200/nodebot.js/README.md

 | Spotify URI                            | [spotify:track:4PTG3Z6ehGkBFwjybzWkR8](spotify:track:4PTG3Z6ehGkBFwjybzWkR8)                                                                                        |

 > [!IMPORTANT]
-> Spotify methods will extract the song metadata (name, artist,...) from the Spotify API and search for the song on YouTube and play the best match.
-Direct Spotify Playback is not available.
+> Spotify methods will extract the song metadata (name, artist,...) from the Spotify API, search the track on YouTube and play the best match.
+>
+> Direct Spotify Playback is not available.

 * 🎶 Control played music
 ```
 /skip  (Skip to next song in queue)
 /stop  (Stop playing and clear the queue)
+/pause (Pause the current song)
+/resume (Resume the current song)
+/queue (Show the current queue)
 ```

 ---
-* 🔎 Find youtube channel subscriber count
+* 🔎 Find YouTube channel subscriber count

 ```
 /subs PewDiePie